 As a visual and performing arts major, you'll use your creative knowledge to explore and positively impact the world around you.
 Civic engagement opportunities like the Dance for Parkinson's program will engage you with your community and study abroad options to places like Griefswald, Germany will take you out of your comfort zone.

 Our professors invest in your success through close mentoring and continual feedback.
-Get to know our fine arts faculty.
+Get to know our visual and performing arts faculty.

 The University Art Collection and Gallery provides space for student-driven and professional art to be displayed.
 Arts management students may curate an exhibit with the assistance of museum staff and visual and performing arts faculty.